isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

-> #### Chinese Language Key Activities
+**Chinese Language Key Activities** <br>

-> *   Lunar New Year Celebration
+*   <u>Lunar New Year Celebration</u><br>
->
-> The school celebrated Chinese New Year with a Lion Dance performance and skit explaining the different traditions of Chinese.
+ The school celebrated Chinese New Year with a Lion Dance performance and skit explaining the different traditions of Chinese.
 Everyone was in a celebratory mood and students
 > soaked in the festive atmosphere through the performances.